-LASIK surgery offers many patients in British Columbia the opportunity to dramatically reduce or even eliminate their need for glasses or contact lenses by correcting refractive areas directly on the eye.
+LASIK surgery offers many patients the opportunity to dramatically reduce or even eliminate their need for glasses or contact lenses by correcting refractive areas directly on the eye.
 Some patients, however, are not good candidates for laser eye surgery.
-The laser vision correction experts at King LASIK (formerly Clearly LASIK) have the experience to determine who is a eligible for this procedure.
-Contact us for a no-obligation evaluation at one of our many centres, including our Vancouver, British Columbia or Edmonton LASIK facilities.
+The laser vision correction experts at King LASIK have the experience to determine who is a eligible for this procedure.
+Contact us for a no-obligation evaluation at our Edmonton centre.

 LASIK can be used to correct refractive errors within the following diopter ranges:

 - Myopia: 0.75 to -12.00